A quantum waveguide with Aharonov Bohm magnetic field: Introduction

-A possible next generalization are waveguides with combined Dirichlet and Neumann boundary conditions on different parts of the boundary with a Aharonov-Bohm magnetic field with the flux $2\pi\alpha$.
-The presence of different boundary conditions and Aharonov-Bohm magnetic field also gives rise to nontrivial properties like the existence of bound states this question is the main objet of the paper.
+A possible next generalization are waveguides with combined Dirichlet and Neumann boundary conditions on different parts of the boundary with an Aharonov-Bohm magnetic field with the flux $2\pi\alpha$.
+The presence of different boundary conditions and such field also gives rise to nontrivial properties like the existence of bound states.
+This question is the main object of the paper.
 The rest of the paper is organized as follows, in Section 2, we define the model and recall some known results.
 In section 3, we present the main result of this note followed by a discussion.
 Section 4 is devoted for numerical computations.